All Episodes

 dan friesen

-Or else I would be waging a war against logic.
+I can't dispute this, or else I would be waging a war against logic.

 Exactly.

-So even if Hoff had a perfectly collected set of data that showed elevated D-dimer levels, It's pretty emphatic about reaching a conclusion,
+So even if Hoff had a perfectly collected set of data that showed elevated D-dimer levels in these people, it still wouldn't prove that there was a high rate of blood clots among them.

-so it seems like what happened here is that Alex just watched that or saw a meme based on that video, and he decided to do literally no further work on the subject, and he just chose to report this as definitive because he's a lazy fucking liar.
+So it seems like what happened here is that Alex just watched that or saw a meme based on that video, and he decided to do literally no further work on the subject, and he just chose to report this as definitive because he's a lazy fucking liar.

 Also, I just checked Twitter and Steve's account is still up.